A Change of Heart

 “Bring Splash into the arena when you’re ready.”
 Mia shifted through session notes.
 “Ok, sounds good.”
 My voice trembled slightly on that last word.

-was bring more good into the world.
+Good.
+How many times had I thought about goodness recently.
+What I was trying to do was bring more good into the world.
 People always looked confused when I told them what I was doing, the idea being foreign.
-But, it shouldn't be foreign because horses have been working
+But, it shouldn't be foreign because horses have been working alongside humans for centuries.

 “This is stupid,” the girl yelled, kicking the arena gate.
-Her long, black hair blocking half her face.
+Her long, black hair blocking half her pale face.

 Splash immediately trotted to the other side of the arena; tail held high.
 The girl narrowed her eyes at him and lifted her black military boot ready to strike again.